- My Quick Links

 - You have no saved Quick Links

-As a student with a disability, there are many types of assistive technology that may be helpful to you.
+There are many types of assistive technology available on campus that may be beneficial to students with disabilities.
 You can discuss these options with your case manager at DRES and then schedule an appointment to meet with the Testing Accommodations Coordinator to try out and/or train on some of this software.
 It is always best to test out different types of assistive technology to see if it is a good fit.
 DRES has the following types of assistive technology for you to try out and get training on to help you be more successful with your academics.
 Please see below for assistive technology that is available at DRES.

 - Dragon Naturally Speaking